 ‘I think that I’m useless, because that’s what my teachers used to tell me!’

 ‘I can’t leave my house without make-up on, because the kids in my street used to make fun of my appearance.’

-‘I used to be praised when I got top grades, now I’m afraid of what I’ll be, if I’m not the best.’
+‘I used to be praised and got attention when I got top grades, now I’m afraid of what I’ll be, if I’m not the best.’

 Which comments have you experienced that have had an impact on you?
 Have they focused on a part of your physical appearance that you can’t or don’t want to change?
 Perhaps, insults about your personality or where you live?
 Your job or financial status?
 Have these comments been said by people you care about, strangers, classmates, colleagues?
 Perhaps you are realising that it could be you, saying those comments?

 What we say and how we treat others can have a long-lasting, negative impact on mental health.
 Plus, words and actions can have consequences beyond the target of these words – affecting their loved ones and other people around them too.
 For example, that bullied boy may one day grow into a father, whose trauma negatively affects how he raises his children.
 Making a negative comment about someone’s weight may lead to that person developing an eating disorder that affects them for their whole life.
 Criticising someone’s driving skills may lead to them becoming anxious and then giving up driving and the associated freedom it can provide.